The Ultimate Guide to Buying a Jade Engagement Ring: What You Need to Know

 2. How large should the size of my jade be?

-Just like a traditional diamond engagement ring, this is a completely personal choice.
-You’ve probably seen diamonds that range from 0.2 carats all the way to 10 carats.
-They face up between 3.5mm to 14mm.
+You’ve probably seen diamonds that range from 0.2 carats all the way to 10 carats, facing up between approximately 3.5mm and 14mm.

 3. What colour of jade should I choose?